-- For the crust, line 8 x 8 inch pan with non-stick foil or spray regular foil with cooking spray.
+- For the crust, line an 8 x 8-inch pan with non-stick foil or spray regular foil with cooking spray.

-- Pour the water into a small saucepan. carefully add the sugar and corn syrup into the center of the pan, avoiding the sides of the pan..
-Stir mixture with wooden spoon or silicone spatula.
+- Pour the water into a small saucepan. carefully add the sugar and corn syrup into the center of the pan, avoiding the sides of the pan.
+Stir the mixture with a wooden spoon or silicone spatula.

-- Remove from heat, stir in the butter and pour the mixture over the crispy rice cereal.
-Quickly stir until the cereal until it is thoroughly coated.
-Use a silicone spatula to press mixture into the baking pan.
+- Remove from heat, stir in the butter, and pour the mixture over the crispy rice cereal.
+Quickly stir the cereal until it is thoroughly coated.
+Use a silicone spatula to press the mixture into the baking pan.
 Let the crust cool to room temperature.

-- For the chocolate peanut butter layer: In a large microwave safe bowl, heat the pb and chocolate gently till melted.
-Stir till well combined and pour evenly over crust.
+- For the chocolate peanut butter layer: In a large microwave-safe bowl, heat the peanut butter and chocolate gently until melted.
+Stir until well combined and pour evenly over the crust.
 Chill for one hour.

 - Cut into nine squares.
 Store the bars in the refrigerator.

 Adapted from Diva Entertains blog (no longer on the site).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.